HELOC vs. home equity loan

 When shopping for a HELOC with a conversion option, ask lenders these questions:

 - Is there a charge for the conversion?
 If so, how much is it?

 - Will I be able to use the remaining credit available on the line after a conversion?

 - Does the loan convert to a new fixed loan (for example, with a 30-year term), or is the balance amortized over the remaining term of the existing loan?

 - What determines the new fixed interest rate?

 Home equity is the portion of your home’s value that you own.
-Put another way: It’s the amount of your home’s value you don’t owe to a lender.
+Put another way, it’s the amount of your home’s value you don’t owe to a lender.
 To calculate your equity, subtract the amount you owe on your current mortgage from the market value of your home.
-The amount of equity in a home fluctuates over time as you pay down your mortgage loan and as the value of the property goes up or down.
+The amount of equity in a home fluctuates over time as you pay down your mortgage loan and as the value of the property goes up.

-Homeowners can typically borrow 80–90% of their home’s appraised value using a home equity loan – minus what is owed on their first mortgage.
+Homeowners can typically borrow 80 to 85 percent of their home’s appraised value using a home equity loan, minus what is owed on their first mortgage.
 This amount can vary according to your credit score.

 Home equity loans may impact your credit score.
 However, home equity lines of credit (HELOCs) tend to have a bigger impact on credit scores.
 Whether the impact is positive or negative typically depends on how much you owe compared to the available credit limit.

 Most lenders require a minimum credit score of 620 for a home equity loan.
 Other lenders may require scores as high as 700.
 As with other mortgage loans, the better your credit score, the better your interest rate and loan terms.